BrickspaceLab/paper-toolkit/README.md

 ### Installing
 1. Clone this repo
-2. Run `npm install` to install dependencies
+2. Replace `paper-theme.myshopify.com` in `package.json` with your Shopify store URL
-3. Update the `STORE_URL` value in the `.env` file to your point to your Shopify store
+3. Run `npm install` to install dependencies
-4. Run `npm run pull` to download the full theme files from your Shopify store
+4. Run `npm run pull` to download the your theme.
+You'll be asked to select a theme to pull.
+Be sure to select the theme that has Paper installed.
-4. Run `npm run dev` to create a development preview
+5. Run `npm run dev` to create a development preview
-5. Run `npm run build` to build production ready assets
+6. Run `npm run build` to build production ready assets

 ### Command refferance
 | Task Name | Description |